 Advising sector organisations on a broad range of matters, James can help with the formation of new organisations, getting the right legal structure, governance and constitutional considerations, incorporations, mergers, collaborations and other corporate transactions, charity law compliance and regulatory factors, fundraising and trading challenges, finance and social investment, and commercial agreements.

 James, who qualified in 1996, is a solicitor and partner, an active member of the Charity Law Association, and a member of the certification panel which adjudicates on awards of the Social Enterprise Mark.
 He is recognised nationally for the great work he does with charities and social enterprises of all sizes, schools and other educational institutions, clubs, societies and other not-for-private-profit organisations.

-James has also been recognised in The Legal 500 legal directory in which they describe James as “experienced in assisting organisations with the obtainment of charitable status and advising charities on regulatory compliance”.
+James has also been recognised as a Leading Individual in The Legal 500 legal directory for 2021 in which they describe James as “experienced in assisting organisations with the obtainment of charitable status and advising charities on regulatory compliance”.

 In addition to working with charities and social enterprises, he also helps private sector businesses and private individuals where they are engaging with the charity sector, for example in helping them set up new charities or corporate foundations.

 - Advising on the charity merger between the Marine Biological Association and the Sir Alister Hardy Foundation of Ocean Science (CPR survey)